 After our cocktails, and getting a lodge pin for our banner, we left the lodge and headed home.
 Since it was kind of late we stopped at a Mexican restaurant just down the street from our RV park called Tequilas.
 It is a fairly new place and was recommended by some of the people in the lodge.
 The food was excellent and the service was good too.
 We got there about 7:00 and it was very busy.
 They have an extensive menu with all the favorites, as well as some interesting dishes I have never seen on a Mexican menu.
 Jackie had a Mexican stir fry which combined typical Asian stir fry veggies with Spanish rice.
 It was a huge portion and Jackie took half of it home.
 She said it was exceptional.
 I had a red chili burrito and taco that was also very good.
 After dinner we headed home for the rest of the night.

 Saturday, October 1st, we packed up the coach and left Trinidad about 9:30 for a 135 mile trip south on I-25, headed for Las Vegas.
 Las Vegas, New Mexico, that is.
 We arrived at the KOA just south of town about noon and got settled in.
 We have a nice site with a great view of the rolling hills.
 As soon as we got settled in we drove into town to do our laundry.
-Its been over two weeks and the dirty clothes were threatening to overwhelm the bedroom.
-We also made a stop at the local Walmart for provisions.
-After that we just spent the rest of the evening in the coach.

 Sunday, October 2nd my back continues to improve and the weather here in northern New Mexico promises to be great today.
 After lunch we decide to go out and do some caching.
 Like Trinidad, Las Vegas, New Mexico does not have a lot of caches.
 I managed to find about a dozen to look for within a twelve mile radius of town.
 We actually end up getting six new finds, with no DNFs.
 We didn’t bother to go after some of the more distant caches.
 One of the caches took us up into the foothills of the mountains to the northwest of Las Vegas.
 These mountains represent the lower edge of the Rocky Mountains and were named Sangre de Cristo by the Spanish who first came to this area.
 This means Blood of Christ.
 The name is said to come from the red color of the range at some sunrises and sunsets, especially when the mountains are covered with snow,